MouliSri/Todo/README.md

-# newList-ToDo List page using react
+ToDo List page using react
 Created with CodeSandbox